shiva-kannan/RayTracingInOneWeekend-Python/README.md

 > Link Followed : https://raytracing.github.io/books/RayTracingInOneWeekend.html

+#####NOTE : All the Steps are pushed under separate branches for someone to look at iterations.
+Master has the latest merged code

 ## Step 1:
 Setting up the Python 3 project and creating my first ppm output image
 * I chose to use pipenv since that's becoming a standard and it's a much easier way to maintain dependencies